openpmix/openpmix/man/pmix_put.3.md

 *scope*
 : Defines a scope for data "put" by PMI per the following:

-    * PMI_LOCAL - the data is intended only for other application processes on the same node.
-Data marked in this way will not be included in data packages sent to remote requestors
+(a) PMI_LOCAL - the data is intended only for other application
-    * PMI_REMOTE - the data is intended solely for applications processes on remote nodes.
-Data marked in this way will not be shared with other processes on the same node
-    * PMI_GLOBAL - the data is to be shared with all other requesting processes, regardless of location
+                  processes on the same node.
+Data marked in this way will not be included in data packages sent to remote requestors (b) PMI_REMOTE - the data is intended solely for application processes on remote nodes.
+Data marked in this way will not be shared with other processes on the same node (c) PMI_GLOBAL - the data is to be shared with all other requesting processes, regardless of location

 *key*
-String key identifying the information.
+: String key identifying the information.
 This can be either one of the PMIx defined attributes, or a user-defined value

 *val*
-Pointer to a pmix_value_t structure containing the data to be pushed along with the type of the provided data.
+: Pointer to a pmix\_value\_t structure containing the data to be pushed along with the type of the provided data.

 # DESCRIPTION

 Push a value into the client's namespace.
-The client library will cache the information locally until _PMIx_Commit_ is called.
+The client library will cache the information locally until _PMIx\_Commit_ is called.
 The provided scope value is passed to the local PMIx server, which will distribute the data as directed.